caiwuu/openCap/CONTRIBUTING.md

-# Contributing to Jietu | 贡献指南
+# Contributing to OpenCap | 贡献指南

 [English](#english) | [中文](#中文)

 ## English

-Thank you for your interest in contributing to Jietu! 🎉
+Thank you for your interest in contributing to OpenCap! 🎉

 We welcome contributions of all kinds, including bug reports, feature requests, documentation improvements, and code contributions.